 - Add the blueberries, sugar, lemon juice and water to a pot, stir and bring to the boil.
 Allow it to boil for about 5 minutes, stirring often to stop it from scorching.

 - Reduce the heat to low and let it simmer and thicken for 10 minutes.
 It will thicken further as it cools.
-If necessary, stir 1 tsp cornstarch into 1tsp water, add it to the blueberry compote and cook for a further minute.
+If necessary, stir 1 teaspoon cornstarch into 1teaspoon water, add it to the blueberry compote and cook for a further minute.

 - Serve warm or allow to cool and store in a sterilised jar in the fridge for up to 5 days (or freeze for up to 2 months).